-In Japan, Russian exporters face many special requirements (for rice, wheat timber products etc.).
-In spite of the multilateral process of harmonizing these measures, it seems advisable to address the issue of mitigating them for Russian export enterprises inviting Japanese investors to joint export-oriented projects in Russia.
+In Japan, Russian exporters face many special requirements (for rice, wheat, timber products etc.).
+In spite of the multilateral process of harmonizing these measures, it seems advisable to address mitigating them for Russian export enterprises inviting Japanese investors to joint export-oriented projects in Russia.

-The situation with non-tariff measures in Korea potentially carries significant risks for Russian export-oriented agriculture and chemical industries.
+The situation with NTBs in Korea potentially carries significant risks for Russian exportoriented agriculture and chemical industries.
 It is extremely important to establish a communication channel with Seoul to ensure the export of key crops following the fulfillment of Korean requirements (this is especially important when launching a grain terminal in the Port of Zarubino after 2020).

-An analysis of non-tariff aspects of FTAs is of extreme importance both for EEC and for bilateral tracks.
+An analysis of non-tariff aspects of FTAs is of extreme importance for EEC and for bilateral tracks.
 Russia tries to push North-East Asian countries eliminate existing prohibitions.
 However, such questions have to be addressed not only at intergovernmental level.
-Russian agricultural and food products are the main sectors affected by NTBs, what is proved by numerous sanitary rules, bureaucratic activities and detailed health certificates.
-Advocacy of Russian agricultural exporters' interests is one of the most important points of trade relations between the countries.
-Beyond that, it has direct influence on regional food (and water) security that plays an increasingly important role in Asia.
+Russian agricultural and food products are the main sectors affected by NTBs, which is proved by the numerous sanitary rules, bureaucratic activities and detailed health certificates.
+Advocacy of the interests of Russian agricultural exporters is one of the most important points of trade relations between countries.
+Beyond that, it has a direct influence on regional food (and water) security which plays an increasingly important role in Asia.

-We can conclude that in Russian relations with North-East Asian countries political convergence moves significantly faster than economic integration also due to a large amount of barriers in these countries and also a low progress in FTA negotiations at the EAEU level.
-Thus, we suggest that it is expedient to use bilateral tracks to eliminate excessive barriers while FTA with major economies remains quite problematic tool for EAEU at present.
-Otherwise, discriminative NTB will undermine the possibilities of Russian exports and, accordingly, weaken the political achievements of the "Turn (Pivot) to the East".
-At the same time an intense internationalization of the EAEU activity becomes a clear priority for the Union.
+We conclude that in Russian relations with North-East Asian countries political convergence moves significantly faster than economic integration due to the large barriers in these countries and also in the slow progress in FTA negotiations at the EAEU level.
+We suggest that it is expedient to use bilateral tracks to eliminate excessive barriers while FTA with major economies remains a problematic tool for the EAEU at present.
+Otherwise, discriminative NTBs will undermine the possibilities of Russian exports and, accordingly, weaken the political achievements of the "Pivot to the East".
+At the same time an intense internationalization of EAEU activity is a clear priority for the Union.

-The analysis of modern negotiation activity of the EEC with Asian partners proves that the EEC at its external integration initiatives still follows the "catching up" mode of cooperation within its international initiatives, limiting its activity either to mostly political documents (like with China) or focusing on bilateral FTAs ("EAEU + partner country"), limited by trade agenda.
-However, several studies of free trade zones in East Asia shows that since 1990 the range of aspects involved in the FTAs had expanded considerably: for example, the problems of regulation of electronic commerce, intellectual property, labor, etc.3435.
-It means that if Russia remains interested in successful promotion of Pivot policy, an intensification of Russia-EEC-Asian partners dialogue represents a necessary condition for this success.
+The analysis of modern negotiation activities of the EEC with Asian partners proves that the EEC in its external integration initiatives is still catching up within its international initiatives, limiting its activity either to mostly political documents (such as with China) or focusing on bilateral FTAs (EAEU + partner country), limited by trade agendas.
+However, several studies of free trade zones in East Asia shows that since 1990 the range of aspects involved in FTAs had expanded considerably: for example, the problems of regulation of electronic commerce, intellectual property, and labor^{34,35}.
+This means that if Russia remains interested in the successful promotion of Pivot policy, an intensification of dialogue between Russia-EEC-Asian partners is necessary.